practicalli/spacemacs/documentation/cider-doc.md

 ## Clojuredocs examples
+`, h d` calls `cider-clojuredocs` to display the documentation for a function along with examples using that function.
+Examples are very useful when you do not understand the function documentation.

-Clojuredocs is a website with the documentation for the Clojure Standard Library.
+[Clojuredocs](https://clojuredocs.org/) is a website with the documentation for the Clojure Standard Library.
 Each entry also contains many code examples of using each function, contributed by the Clojure community.

 ![Spacemacs Clojure documentation - clojuredocs example](/images/spacemacs-clojure-docs-clojuredocs.png)